dragonholiday/mymmm/README.md

 # mymmm
-a shell script in order to compile android source by using the "mmm" command more efficently
+a shell script in order to compile android source more efficiently by using the "mmm" command